skeeto/w64devkit/README.md

 ## Usage

 The final .zip file contains tools in a typical unix-like configuration.
-Unzip the contents anywhere and add its `bin/` directory to your path.
+Unzip the contents anywhere.
+Inside is an `activate.bat` that launches a console window with the environment configured and ready to go.
+It is the easiest way to enter the development environment, and requires no system changes.

+Alternatively, add the `bin/` directory to your path.
 For example, while inside a console or batch script:

     set PATH=c:\path\to\w64devkit\bin;%PATH%